We are plastic.

 2/25

 At the OS level, Curiosity is not just interest or IQ.
-It’s the willingness to risk not knowing long enough, hard enough, to see what they can’t.
+It’s the willingness to risk not knowing long enough and hard enough to see what they can’t.

 -